 - This is the first-year clinical practice unit in Prosthodontics in the Doctor of Clinical Dentistry course.
 Parts 1 and 2 must be completed to fulfil the requirements of the unit.
 The unit involves the comprehensive examination, diagnosis and management of patients that have been referred to the OHCWA Specialist Prosthodontic Clinic.
 Students are supervised during clinical sessions by specialist prosthodontists.
 On average, five half-day sessions per week are devoted to the Prosthodontic Clinic over the three years of the course.
 Trainees are required to maintain a logbook, summarising all patients treated.
 Content covered is specialist prosthodontics in clinical practice and is delivered through pre-clinical laboratory work, workshops, presentations of case reports and clinical treatment of patients while under the supervision of specialist prosthodontists.

-- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentation (Failed component); and (3) clinical assessment (ongoing) (Failed component).
+- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentation (Failed component); (3) clinical assessment (ongoing) (Failed component); and (4) professional behaviour assessment (failed component).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed component) and clinical assessment (ongoing) (Failed component) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed component), clinical assessment (ongoing) (Failed component), and professional behaviour assessment (failed component) components.

 Supplementary assessment is not available in this unit.